ndesmic/webrott/12-perf.md

 Round 2
 -------

 To do this, I'm introducing another intermediate format, the tile map.
-I'm not going to go into the code because it's nearly identical to the indexed bitmap, except instead of each value representing a color in a pallet, it represents a tile in a tilemap.
+I'm not going to go into the code because it's nearly identical to the indexed bitmap, except instead of each value representing a color in a palette, it represents a tile in a tilemap.
 This abstracts the map format so it's easier to render.
-So now we send the tile map, list of wall bitmap and the pallet into the `render-worker` and it'll generate the full map image.
+So now we send the tile map, list of wall bitmap and the palette into the `render-worker` and it'll generate the full map image.
 Then we just need to absolutely position the grid over the image (the grid doesn't do much yet but I still think it'll come in handy).
 With this change the render is now down to ~200ms.
 This is pretty acceptable.

 I also hooked up the `render-worker` to `index-bitmap` so we can get the benefits of threading there too.